Unit-generated orders of real quadratic fields I. Class number bounds: Unit-generated orders with trivial class group

-\begin{rmk} The remaining case of class number one for narrow Richaud--Degert field maximal orders not covered by the results above (Case (2) of Proposition \ref{prop:R--D}) consists of all squarefree discriminants $\Delta= 4n^2+1$.
-This case is called Chowla's conjecture, as stated in \cite{ChowlaF:1976}.
-It was settled by Bir\'{o} \cite{Biro03b} in 2003, using his method.
-The squarefree discriminants of this form that have class number $h_\Delta=1$ are $n \in \{1, 2, 3, 5, 7, 13\}$, which gives $\Delta \in \{ 5, 17, 37, 101, 197, 677\}.$ \end{rmk}
+For narrow Richaud--Degert maximal orders of class number one, the remaining case not covered by the results above consists of all squarefree discriminants $\Delta= 4n^2+1$, coming from case (2) of \Cref{prop:R--D}).
+This case is Chowla's conjecture, which was formulated in 1976 (originally only for prime $\Delta$) in \cite[p.~48]{ChowlaF:1976}.
+It was settled by Bir\'{o} \cite[p.
+179]{Biro03b} in 2003 using his method.